hub21team/python-curriculum-2021/module_1/5_while_loops/README.md

 Find factorial of given number

+### Challenge3:

+You are trying to find the sum of all the numbers between 1 and 100.
+Maybe you know the formula that gives you the sum.
+But, you have to write a program that computes the sum using a while loop.

+Extra1: Find the sum of even numbers between 1 and 100.

+Extra2: Find the sum of square numbers between 1 and 100.
+So, it should go like 1 + 4 + 9 + .... + 10000  **Hint!** You should make use of lists and the append method

+ **Hint!** You can use two multiplication signs to get the square. i.e:

+      5**2 = 25

 ## HARD

 ### Challenge1:

- Write a program that asks for student's grades, store them in a list and compute the average of the grades **Hint!** You should make use of lists and the append method
+ Write a program that asks for student's grades, store them in a list and compute the average of the grades

+ **Hint!** You should make use of lists and the append method

 ### Challenge2: